madhavabhyankar/Practicum-Meals/README.md

 Build a consol application that accepts time of day and meal id as inputs and outputs meal.
 The output is governed by various rules.
 Other Related Requirements:

-1) Object Oriented
+1. Object Oriented
-2) Readable
+2. Readable
-3) Maintainable
+3. Maintainable
-4) Testable
+4. Testable

 Project Infrastructure:
 -----------------------
+Infrastructure required:

-1) Windows OS
+1. Windows OS
-2) Dot Net 4.5 Installed.
+2. Dot Net 4.5 Installed.
 Build System:
-	3) Powershell verion 4.
+3. Powershell verion 4.
 (Although >3 should work, but I have only tested on 4.)
-	4) MSTest Framework
+4. MSTest Framework
 Debug and Solution:
-	5) Visual Studio 2013
+5. Visual Studio 2013

 Thrid Party Components:
 -----------------------
-1) Castle Windsor for IOC and DI
+1. Castle Windsor for IOC and DI

 Project Architectural Overview:
 --------------------------------